 Air pollution kills over a million Indians every year, albeit silently.
 Families are thrown into a spiralling cycle of hospital visits, critically poor health and financial trouble impacting their productivity and ability to participate in the economy.
 Children born in regions of high air pollution are shown to have irreversibly reduced lung function and cognitive abilities that affects their incomes for years to come.
 They all suffer, silently.
 The issue is exacerbated every winter, when the Great Smog of India descends and envelops much of northern India.
 With clarity and compelling arguments, and with a dash of irony, Siddharth Singh demystifies the issue: where we are, how we got here, and what we can do now.
 Above all, and most alarmingly, he makes clear what the repercussions will be if we remain apathetic.
 We had a chance to talk to the debut author regarding this very important book.

-Tell us a little bit about yourself and how your journey in the world of policies begin?
+Tell us a little bit about yourself and how your journey in the world of policies began?

 My first ever job after my undergraduate degree in economics was with a cargo company – and that lasted a mere 5 days.
 While I study the transport sector today, working in that company was just not for me.
 I then decided to pursue a graduate degree in international studies and diplomacy, and transitioned into the world of research into the economy and energy in particular.
 I was merely satisfying my curiosity of how the world works – and I have been fortunate enough to make a career out of it.

-When and how did your focus shifted towards energy, mobility and climate policy?
+When and how did your focus shift towards energy, mobility and climate policy?

 The world of energy policy sits at an intersection of economics and international relations, which fits my interests very well.
 This may sound silly today, but when I watched the movie ‘Syriana’ over a decade ago, I became hooked onto the dangerous and dirty world of energy politics.
 After my initiation to oil politics, my interests have evolved to cover energy policy as a whole.
 In particular, I’m interested to understand how energy systems have transformed in the past, and how it is happening today as we move to renewable energy.
 Equally, I’m interested to learn how people move.
 Of course, one cannot understand energy without understanding emissions, and the impact that has on our planet.
 This has led to a growing interest in climate policy.